Jawen04/PasswordPal/README.md

 ## Usage

-The program contains three parts:
+The program contains of three parts:
 1. The frontend, written in Javascript react
 2. A backend server, using java and the springboot framework for managing requests to the server
 3. A database managed by MySQL